AmpersandTarski/documentation/installing-ampersand/README.md

 ### How to install your own copy of RAP3 on a server of your own choosing

 RAP3 is an Ampersand repository, in which multiple users can store and use their Ampersand scripts.
-If you run a class or have a team at work, you might want a RAP3 clone of your own rather than work from [http://ampersand.tarski.nl/RAP3](http://ampersand.tarski.nl/RAP3).
-In that case, consult [the tools we use at Ampersand](https://ampersandtarski.gitbooks.io/the-tools-we-use-for-ampersand/content/installation_of_rap.html).
+Consult [the tools we use at Ampersand](https://ampersandtarski.gitbooks.io/the-tools-we-use-for-ampersand/content/installation_of_rap.html).
 This is work in progress.

 ### How to change Ampersand itself